Suhas-S2004/IPL-Analysis-2008-2025-/README.md

 > **Note:**
-> The full dataset is not included in this repository due to size limitations.
+> You can download the complete dataset from IPL Data.zip.
-> You can download the complete dataset from [link-to-source-or-drive].
+> The images is in Images Used.zip file.

 ---